What is the difference between being arrogant and feeling significant knowing that people rely on you?

 Being a people pleaser will potentially make others like us and that in turn will make us feel valued.

-A number of people want to be famous, important and to have a celebrity lifestyle.
+Many people seem to want to be famous and important and to have a celebrity lifestyle.

 Not everyone can be a celebrity, be great and live in a mansion, but everyone can feel important.